imlzcc/numberToEnglish/README.md

 **Input:**
 ```
 On December 4th, 1991s, after 64 years of circling the globe, Pan American World Airways ran out of money.
+The year 1733 was also significant.
 ```

 **Output:**
 ```
 On December fourth, nineteen ninety-ones, after sixty-four years of circling the globe, Pan American World Airways ran out of money.
+The year seventeen thirty-three was also significant.
 ```